-153. On July 22, 2016, just three days before the Democratic National Convention, WikiLeaks released its first major tranche of stolen DNC materials, which included more than 20,000 emails and documents stolen by Russian intelligence agents.
-These documents contained names, addresses, telephone numbers, dates of birth, social security numbers, passport numbers, and other identifying information of individuals who had communicated with or donated to the DNC, as well Excel, Word, and other types of files containing the confidential work product of DNC staff.
-The release also included dozens of private voicemail messages to DNC employees.
+156. On July 22, 2016, just three days before the Democratic National Convention, WikiLeaks released its first major tranche of stolen DNC materials, which included more than 20,000 emails and documents stolen by Russian intelligence agents.
+These documents contained names, addresses, telephone numbers, dates of birth, social security numbers, passport numbers,

-openly celebrated this publication of stolen materials, and Trump himself encouraged Russia to continue its hacking campaign.
+- 157. The Defendants publicly denied that the documents were released to help Trump secure power.
+On July 24, 2016, Trump, Jr. was asked about suggestions that the July 22, 2016 release of stolen DNC emails was part of a Russian plot to "help Donald Trump and hurt Hillary Clinton."
+Despite having been informed via email weeks earlier that there was such a plot, Trump, Jr. responded: "Well, just goes to show you their exact moral compass.
+They'll say anything to be able to win this.
+This is time and time again, lie after lie...It's disgusting; it's so phony."125 - 158.
+At the same time, Trump and the Trump Campaign openly celebrated this publication of stolen materials, and Trump himself encouraged Russia to continue its hacking campaign.
 At a press conference on July 27, 2016, after commenting extensively on the materials that were stolen from the DNC servers, Trump called on the Russians to continue their hacking: "Russia, if you're listening, I hope you're able to find the 30,000 emails that are missing."
 He then predicted great rewards would come to Russia if that occurred, stating, "I think you will probably be rewarded mightily by our press.
 Let's see if that happens."
 That same day, the GRU Operatives attempted-for the first time-to hack email accounts used by Secretary Clinton's personal office.